 THIS POST MAY CONTAIN COMPENSATED LINKS.
 FIND MORE INFO IN MY DISCLAIMER.

-Situated halfway between Zadar and Split is the Krka National Park with the Krka River flowing through it.
+Situated halfway between Zadar and Split in Croatia, is the Krka National Park with the Krka River flowing through it.
 It is a karst region and the river has carved lakes, caverns, and cascades through the porous rock.
 Krka is best known for its series of 7 waterfalls, the most famous being the Skradinski Buk Waterfall, which is the largest travertine cascade system in Europe and probably the most impressive falls I have ever seen!

 Krka National Park Information